Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/1-introduction/+page.md

 If you're interested, you can checkout the code here: [EntryPoint.sol on GitHub](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/core/EntryPoint.sol)

-### zkSync – Natively Integrated
+### ZKsync – Natively Integrated
-zkSync, on the other hand, has account abstraction natively integrated into its codebase.
+ZKsync, on the other hand, has account abstraction natively integrated into its codebase.
 This allows for seamless handling of transactions and operations without the need for additional contracts.

 ## Account Abstraction Uses Alt-Mempools